The Wolf Post offers a professional service with free access, without subscription.

 Ageing: At the end of malolactic fermentation, the wine was transferred to French oak barriques (one third new wood and the rest, first and second passage) where it rested for 24 months of aging period.
 During this time, the various masses have been kept separated according to the vineyard of origin and monitored.
 The blending of the selected mass one was made at the end of December, one month and a half prior to the preparation for bottling and subsequent refinement phase in the glass before marketing.

-Observations: on the nose the sample opens with floral notes reminiscent of a potpourri of wildflowers, followed by fruity hints such as mulberry, red currant and black cherry jam, delicate nuances of Mediterranean scrub, cardamom and star anise, and toasted hazelnut lightly toasted and delicate nuance of sandalwood.
+The nose is very intense and complex in its scents.
+It opens with floral notes reminiscent of a potpourri of wildflowers, followed by fruity hints such as mulberry blackberry, red currant and black cherry jam, delicate nuances of Mediterranean scrub, cardamom and star anise, closing with toasted notes of hazelnut and delicate nuances of sandal.

-Observations: all olfactory perceptions are confirmed in the mouth.
-The tannin is velvety, fine, the persistence never seems to end, delicate toasting and perceptible fruity notes remain perfectly integrated and balanced in the mouth.
+On the palate it is full, precise and balanced in all its components.
+All olfactory perceptions are confirmed in the mouth.
+The tannin is velvety, fine.
+The persistence never seems to end, delicate toasting and perceptible fruity notes remain perfectly integrated and balanced in the mouth.
 Impossible not to repeat the tasting.